Marie-Madeleine de Parabère: Mistress of the Regent

 She was described as bold and beautiful, with great will power and a taste for the pleasures of life, and the Regent reportedly loved her because he found her to be an equal partner, which whom he could indulge in pleasure and forget his work.

 She had no influence in state affairs, simply because she had no interest in them and lacked political ambition.
 The regent's mother once remarked that her son appreciated her because she distracted him from political affairs and helped him indulge in pleasure instead, something they both preferred to politics.

 Later life

 In 1720, she successfully defeated Marie-Thérèse Blonel de Phalaris, who attempted to replace her as official mistress.
 However in January 1721 she herself ended the relationship with the regent, after an argument when she discovered him being unfaithful with two girls from the Opera.

-The regent, who did not wish to loose her, continued to visit her and tried to persuade her to return, and a couple of months later she retired to a convent, claiming that she wished to make amends for past sins.
+The regent, who did not wish to lose her, continued to visit her and tried to persuade her to return, and a couple of months later she retired to a convent, claiming that she wished to make amends for past sins.
 However, she did not become a nun but simply lived in the convent as a guest, which was common in this era.
 She eventually had a relationship with M. le Premier and M. de La Mothe-Houdancourt.

 The regent replaced her with first Marie-Thérèse Blonel de Phalaris and then Sophie de Brégis, comtesse d'Averne.